-Section 1 Our plan must honor your rights and cultural sensitivities as a member of the plan

-Section 1.1

-You have a right to receive information about the organization, its services, its practitioners and providers and member rights and responsibilities.
+Section 1 Our plan must honor your rights and cultural sensitivities as a member of the plan Section 1.1 You have a right to receive information about the organization, its services its practitioners and providers and member rights and services, its practitioners and providers and member rights and responsibilities.
 We must provide information in a way that works for you and consistent with your cultural sensitivities (in languages other than English, in braille, in large print, or other alternate formats, etc.)